Anzac Biscuits

 I found out that Anzac Biscuits originate from the beginning of the First World War, about 1914-15.
 ANZAC is an abbreviation of Australian & New Zealand Army Corp.
 In Australia these are still a very popular biscuit and are often cooked to celebrate Anzac Day each year.
 This is on 25th April and is to remember soldiers from the Australian and New Zealand Army Corps who landed at Gallipoli (in Turkey) on that day in 1915.

-There are three popular theories about how these biscuits first came to be made:
+There are three popular theories about how these Anzac Biscuits first came to be made:

 1. (This is my favourite).
-The recipe came about from inventive women back home have a look at, HET RC Models who were trying to find a treat (with some nutrition in) that they could make to send out to their loved soldiers overseas.
+The recipe came about from inventive women back home also see, RC Spinners who were trying to find a treat (with some nutrition in) that they could make to send out to their loved soldiers overseas.
 But the journey could take a long time - even 2 months - so they needed a recipe that could keep a long time.
 Also, as it was wartime and rationing, it was hard to get eggs so they used bicarbonate of soda instead.
 The golden syrup also helped to bind the ingredients together and preserve the biscuit a little and give it a nice flavour and texture.

 2. That the Troops in the trenches put together ingredients they had to try and invent something more interesting to eat, and relieve the tedium of endless same meals.